-Vacuum pumps are among the most widely used types of equipment in the pharmaceutical industry.
-They are employed at all scales, from pilot to industrial production, and by all sectors, from manufacturers of intermediates to producers of Active Pharmaceutical Ingredients (APIs).
+Vacuum pumps are among the most popular equipment used in the pharmaceutical industry and biopharmaceutical.
+They are used from the pilot to the industrial scale in all sectors: from the producers of intermediates to those of active ingredients (API)

-A typical process calling for vacuum technology is drying, which is a crucial step in the pharmaceutical production sequence.
+A typical process that requires vacuum technology is drying, which represents a crucial step in the finishing sequence of the pharmaceutical product.